 If it appears that the actual number of civil cases assigned within either the Southern or Eastern Division for the given period will be substantially less than the predetermined number of cases for that division, the Clerk will promptly notify the Chief Judge and the Chair of the Case Management and Assignment Committee, who may then direct the Clerk to include in the Western Division General Civil Assignment Deck a specific number of cards for each district judge in the division in question.
-Cases assigned from the Western Division's General Civil Assignment Deck to judges of the Southern or Eastern Divisions will be reclassified as Southern or Eastern a

-&lt;sup>4This provision is often referred to as "the blackout rule."
+&lt;sup>5 This provision is often referred to as "the blackout rule."